tamanegitaro/8BitDoArcadeStickUSBConverter2/README.md

 This is default configuration.
 You need to configure each button's mode by WebConfig - Settings - Boot Input Modes

 ![image](https://github.com/user-attachments/assets/9e7fa37d-f5e5-4ce3-85a8-1a5a61ec6f62)

+If you do not want to change mode by button combination, set "No Mode Selected" to all buttons.

 ## What is difference from original GP2040-CE?
 - Supports input by 8BitDo Arcade stick USB dongle(Switch mode)